Get all the latest data for Daejeon

 Does a property price drop look likely in Daejeon as of 2026?

-As of January 2026, the likelihood of a meaningful property price decline in Daejeon over the next 12 months is low to medium, meaning a sharp crash is unlikely but a soft correction or prolonged flatness remains possible.
+As of 2026, the risk of a meaningful property price decline in Daejeon over the next 12 months looks medium rather than high, because demand is returning but credit is still tight.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Daejeon.